kkwxnn/Self_Balancing/README.md

       - effort
 ```
 ### **2. sb_robot**

+  In this directory, there is a file named file.xacro used to construct the robot model.
+Each file in this directory undergoes a distinct process, making it easier to adjust in the future.
 - **properties.xacro**

   The file that will get the parameters from the config file as a variable for constructing the robot model in other files.